Fostering Inspiration through Exploration.

-Explorer Guide: Acting as a positive role model, teens will mentor the 11-14yr old Zoo Crew Explorers traveling from station to station teaching and assisting with guest interactions.
+Explorer Guide: Acting as a positive role model, teens will mentor the 12 to 14 year old Zoo Crew Explorers traveling from station to station teaching and assisting with guest interactions.
 As teen leaders are walking around the Zoo they will also help as guest navigators/Zoo ambassadors.

 **Teens interested in participating in both Teen keeper and Teen Leader programs are encouraged to apply for both as a package.**

-As a teen keeper, participants with a love of animals will experience what it takes to be a zoo keeper.
+As a Junior Zoo Keeper, participants with a love of animals will experience what it takes to be a zoo keeper.
 Provides teens with real-world experience working with our education, animal, and horticulture departments gaining knowledge of what exactly happens behind the scenes to make a zoo possible!

 - Gain personal Zoo experience so you can make informed career decisions.